himanshu2454/Kunteksto/docs_source/source/intro.rst

 - Python 3.5 or later.
 - Installation of SQLiteBrowser.
 See: http://sqlitebrowser.org/
-- The requirements.txt file contains all of the Python requirements and can be installed using the *pip* command.
+- The requirements.txt file contains the Python requirements and can be installed (see below) using the *pip* command.
+- A copy of the S3Model RM schema s3model_3_0_0.xsd

 .. _install: